rschristopher/rschristopher.github.io/src/commerce/index.md

     * layer-2+ non-custodial wallets (which must solve pseudonymous user scaling) -- this must:

-    ** allow unlimited creation of cryptographic wallets (such as deterministic wallet) which can effectively collect and lock funds from existing liquidity channels, however,
+    ** allow unlimited creation of cryptographic wallets (such as deterministic wallets) which can effectively collect and lock funds from existing liquidity channels, however,

     ** closing channels must not impede any locked funds in use on the network.
 In other words, funds must be spendable independently of the liquidity source.
+E.g., if a channel paid 100 sats to X, and the channel is later closed, then X must be able to spend those 100 sats on other channels.

     ** funds must be collectable into an on-chain transaction should the owner decide to do so, e.g., to create their own liquidity channel to send and receive from -- effectively making them financial sovereigns.